-To start with the most pressing question: is online gambling legal in the Netherlands?
+To start with the most pressing question: are there legal online casinos Netherlands?
 The answer is YES.

-The Remote Gambling Bill allowing online games of chance was adopted in the Netherlands in February 2019 after almost a decade of debate and division.
+The Remote Gambling Bill allowing online games of chance to be offeren on betting sites was adopted in the Netherlands in February 2019 after almost a decade of debate and division.
 The Remote Gambling Act (Kansspelen op Afstand, Koa) came into effect on April 1, 2021 — officially initiating the licence application process for interested operators.

 Make Sure To Read: Find out everything about the Dutch Gambling Law (source in Dutch)